AxBolduc/personal-website/src/data/projects/daka-dining.md

 ---
 title: Daka Dining
-description: A mobile application that allows users to buy and sell meal swipres to the university dining hall.
+description: A mobile application that allows users to buy and sell meal swipes to the university dining hall.
 publishDate: 18 Feb 2024
 ---